 Where Did You Get That?

 Boettner’s Roman Catholicism contains a mere two dozen footnotes, all of them added to recent reprintings to reflect minor changes in the Catholic Church since the Second Vatican Council.
-Within the text, biblical passages are properly cited, but references to Catholic works are so vague as to discourage checking by making it difficult or impossible to locate the work or the reference.
+Within the text, biblical passages are properly cited, but references to Catholic works are so vague as to discourage checking.
 Many times there is no reference.
 A certain pope will be alleged to have said something—but there is no citation given to support the claim.
 A Catholic author of the seventeenth century is alleged to have claimed something—but again no reference that can be checked.
 Sometimes there may be mention of a Catholic book, but no page number or publication information given.

 By contrast, when non-Catholic authors are cited, the reference usually includes title and page number.
-One suspects that Boettner took his alleged Catholic quotations and citations from Protestant works and then deliberately failed to reference them in order to conceal the extent to which he is dependant on secondary sources.
-This is a common tactic among writers who have not done primary source research and rely on second-hand sources.
+One suspects that Boettner took his alleged Catholic quotations and citations from Protestant works and then deliberately failed to reference them in order to conceal the extent to which he is dependent on secondary sources.

-What is even worse, Boettner seems to have no appreciation of the Catholic Church from the inside.
-He seems to have made little effort to learn what the Catholic Church says about itself or how Catholics answer the objections he makes.
-His "inside information" comes from disaffected ex-priests such as Emmett McLoughlin and L. H. Lehmann, or outright crackpots like the nineteenth-century sensationalist Charles Chiniquy.
+What is even worse, Boettner seems to have made little effort to learn what the Catholic Church says about itself or how Catholics answer the objections he makes.
+His “inside information” comes from disaffected ex-priests such as Emmett McLoughlin and L. H. Lehmann, or outright crackpots like the nineteenth-century sensationalist Charles Chiniquy.

 The bibliography lists more books by ex-Catholics with grudges than by Catholics.
 Of the mere seven books he cites written by Catholics, one is an inspirational text (by Archbishop Fulton Sheen), one concerns Catholic principles of politics (a topic hardly touched on by Boettner), three are overviews of the Catholic faith written for laymen (one dates from 1876), and the last is a one-volume abridgment of Philip Hughes’s three-volume work, A History of the Church, from which Boettner takes a few lines (out of context) because, in isolation, they look compromising.
 These books are all fine in themselves but refer to only a fraction of the topics Boettner writes about, and none of them were written as a response to Protestant arguments.
 On most issues he provides only a statement of the Fundamentalist position, which he contrasts to a caricature of the Catholic position as set out by one of the ex-priests he cites.